2023 European heatwaves: France

 By 1 June 2023, 50 departments of France were under orange vigilance and 24 under yellow vigilance.
 At least 80 heat-related deaths were recorded from 7–13 July.

 The highest temperature was measured on 23 August in Toulouse, when it reached 42.4 C. A report released by Public Health France on February 8, 2024, confirmed that 5,167 people died due to the heat during the summer in France in 2023.

 Germany

 Germany saw warmer than usual temperatures.

 The German government promised a plan to prevent heatwave deaths.

-On 22 June, temperatures rose to 35.7 °C during the nations first heatwave of 2023.
-A second period of high temperatures in early July lead the temperatures to rise to 38 °C on 9 July.
-On 15 July the temperature reached 38.8 °C in Möhrendorf (Bavaria).
+On 22 June, temperatures rose to 35.7 C during the nation's first heatwave of 2023.
+During a second heatwave, temperatures rose to 38 C on 9 July.
+On 15 July, temperatures reached 38.8 C in Möhrendorf (Bavaria).

 On 20 July, the Robert Koch Institute estimated that at least 830 heat-related excess deaths occurred in the Germany between 10 April and 9 July.